Wildfires rampage in Greek forests, cut large island in half

 Other officials and residents in southern Greece phoned in to TV programs, appealing live on air for more firefighting help.

 Greece requested help through the European Union’s emergency support system.
-Firefighters and aircraft were sent from France, Spain, Ukraine, Cyprus, Croatia, Sweden, Israel, Romania and Switzerland.
+Firefighters and aircraft were sent from France, Spain, Ukraine, Cyprus, Croatia, Sweden, Israel, Poland, Romania, Switzerland and the United States.

 On Saturday alone, Germany’s Disaster Assistance agency tweeted that 52 firefighters and 17 vehicles from Bonn and 164 firemen and 27 vehicles from Hessen were heading to Athens to help.
 Egypt said it was sending two helicopters, while 36 Czech firefighters with 15 vehicles left for Greece.